ganguli-lab/twpca/README.md

 estimated_aligned_data = model.transform(raw_data)
 ```

-We have provided a more thorough [demo notebook](https://github.com/ganguli-lab/twpca/blob/master/Time-warped%20PCA%20demo.ipynb) demonstrating the application of tWPCA to a synthetic dataset
+We have provided a more thorough [demo notebook](https://github.com/ganguli-lab/twpca/blob/master/Time-warped%20PCA%20demo.ipynb) demonstrating the application of tWPCA to a synthetic dataset.

 ## Further detail